jmacost5/cpp-528-fall-2021-group-01/renv/README.md

-**renv is an R dependency manager.
+**"renv" is an R dependency manager.
 Use renv to make your projects more:**

 - Isolated: Each project gets its own library of R packages, so you can feel free to upgrade and change package versions in one project without worrying about breaking your other projects.